 For advanced skiers, the main requirements for a satisfying ski resort are long, steep blacks and exhilarating off-piste adventures.
 North America and Europe have plenty of challenging opportunities to push even the most experienced skiers to the limits.
-Our ski experts have put together our collection of the best ski resorts for advanced skiers with some great off piste skiing in Europe and the rest of the world.
+Our ski experts have put together our collection of the best ski resorts for advanced skiers.
+There is some great off piste skiing in Europe and the rest of the world.
 If you are looking for off piste ski holidays, we can help you.

 Whistler is top of our list as one of the best ski resorts for experts.
 Many of Whistler’s powdery bowls, couloirs and extreme runs are accessible right from the ski lifts.
 This makes Whistler ski resort a dream for those who dread long hikes through deep snow to get to that virgin powder.
 Whistler and Blackcomb mountains are connected by high, go-anywhere bowls, making them playgrounds for thrill-seeking skiers.
 For those who don’t mind a short hike, ride the Glacier Express chair to the top and take the Spanky’s Ladder hike.
 This leads you to four triple black diamond bowls that are steep, often quiet and well worth the walk.